itrr0/bluetooth-badusb/README.md

 # Bluetooth badusb
-Only supports the swedish keyboard layout at the moment but feel free to add more
+Only supports the Swedish and the US keyboard layouts at the moment but feel free to add more

 Thank you Earle Philhower for the arduino-pico core for the rp2040 boards, without you this wouldn't be possible